ghoomfrog/silili/README.md

 *i* and *u* can alternatively be written as *j* and *w* respectively for better readability.

 Lil Si's syllable structure is free-form.
-So *skrtaaaintrsp* is valid to say in Lil Si.
+So *skltaaaintlsp* is valid to say in Lil Si.

 # Grammar